 Separatist shutdown affects life in Srinagar

-No untoward incident has so far been reported from anywhere, police said.
+No untoward incident has been reported from anywhere so far.